waferbaby/dimples/README.md

 ## File extensions

+Default extensions for generated files - you can override this in your front matter.

 Key | Default | Description
 ----|---------|-------------
 `pages` | `html` | The default file extension for generated pages.